Research

 Books

 In preparation Joshua Bousquette, Joshua R. Brown, Michael T. Putnam & Joseph Salmons.
-The Linguistic Diversity of German: Sociolinguistic and structural variation in Europe and the diaspora.
+Decentering German: Variation, change, and stability worldwide.
 Oxford: Oxford University Press.
-(Initial draft done.)
+(My parts of initial draft done.)

 In preparation Dialect.
 Oxford: Oxford University Press.
-(Initial draft done.)
+(In draft.)

 In preparation Member of the editorial team, Companion to Diachrony.
 5 volumes.
 Oxford: Wiley-Blackwell.